cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 In this section, we define three generic schemes for building for hybrid
 KEMs:

-* `GHP` - A generic construction that is suitable for use with any choice of traditional and PQ KEMs, with minimal security assumptions on the constituent KEMs
+* `GHP` - A generic scheme that is suitable for use with any choice of traditional and PQ KEMs, with minimal security assumptions on the constituent KEMs
 * `PRE` - A performance optimization of `GHP` for the case where encapsulation keys are large and frequently reused
-* `QSF` - An optimized generic construction for the case where the traditional component is a nominal group and the PQ component has strong binding properties
+* `QSF` - An optimized generic scheme for the case where the traditional component is a nominal group and the PQ component has strong binding properties